 - Prevention of repeated ADLs is also important and may require long-term antibiotic therapy - eg, oral penicillin or long-acting parenteral penicillin.
 Unfortunately, a lot of these simple measures are not achievable in areas where the disease is endemic due to economic and other political factors.

-- The most commonly used drug to treat the condition is DEC.
-It will kill adult worms and microfilariae.
+- DEC is the most commonly used drug and kills both adult worms and microfilariae.
 It is not licensed for use in the UK but can be used on a named patient basis.

-- DEC should be given for a longer duration in tropical eosinophilia syndrome (treatment for one month is usual).
+- DEC should be given for a longer duration in tropical pulmonary eosinophilia (treatment for 2-3 weeks is usual).

 Complications and prognosis

-- Filarial diseases are rarely fatal, but those affected tend to suffer poor health, they have more time off work and are less productive.
+- Filarial diseases are rarely fatal but those affected tend to have poor health, have more time off work and are less productive.

 - The WHO has identified lymphatic filariasis as the second leading cause of permanent and long-term disability in the world after leprosy.

 - The morbidity of human filariasis mainly results from the host reaction to microfilariae or developing adult worms in different areas of the body.